-Learn how to communicate with every level
+1. Learn how to communicate with every level

-The ability to communicate comfortably with people at all levels of the organization about the project is almost always named as one of the top-tier skills by project managers and team members; however, it is important to tailor your message to the audience to ensure the right level of communication.
+The ability to communicate comfortably with people at all levels of the organization is almost always named as one of the top-tier skills by project managers and team members; however, it is important to tailor your message to the audience to ensure the right level of communication.
 Each person will need to be engaged differently.
 One may need details while another prefers a brief overview.
 If someone wants to discuss her daughter's preschool graduation before discussing any business, pay attention.
 You might even note it and ask her later if her daughter is enjoying kindergarten.
 Simple things like that make an impact!

-Learn how to speak publicly
+2. Learn how to speak publicly

 A project manager can be skilled at putting the project together, but may fail in presenting the information to stakeholders in an understandable and engaging format; therefore, project managers need effective presentation skills—both formal and informal — to gain the positive engagement of ALL the people impacted by their project.
 This may sound easy, but good presenters typically are not born.
 You may need to invest in presentation training, practice, and get feedback.
 Sure, there are some personality trends, but the simple truth is that good presenters have had lots of practice doing it and have been trained to present well.

-Use templates to help complete your documentation and keep consistency—but remember, templates are a guide, not a rulebook!
+3. Use templates to help complete your documentation and keep consistency—but remember, templates are a guide, not a rulebook!

 Templates are great because they give you the freedom from the waste of reinventing the wheel over and over again.
 But, don’t let them take over your processes and halt your creativity.
-Treat your projects as a road map, and don't be afraid to explore some back roads on your own.
+Treat your projects as a roadmap, and don't be afraid to explore some back roads on your own.
 Who knows?
 You may discover a better, faster, cleaner way of doing things — all on your own!

 Inevitably, your project sponsor is going to ask you the typical questions, "About how far along are you with your project?
 Are you on schedule?
 And are you within budget?"
 You may have a general idea, but how can you be more certain?
-If you have a system such as EVMS put in place, you will be able to report on the project status with more confidence and, therefore, earn more credibility among your team members and stakeholders.
-But remember, if you don't fully understand the metrics, neither will they, so make sure you are 'up-to-speed' on how to obtain the data so you can convey the information effectively.
+If you have a system such as EVMS put in place, you will be able to report on the project status with more confidence and therefore earn more credibility among your team members and stakeholders.
+But remember, if you don't fully understand the metrics, neither will they, so make sure you are "up-to-speed" on how to obtain the data so you can convey the information effectively.

-Get the right resources behind you
+5. Get the right resources behind you

 Some people have a knack for this; others have to work at it.
 It's all about getting to know people, their niches, and tapping into your networks for knowledge and experience.
 This takes a lot of hard work and putting your best face forward—even when you don't feel like it.
 It also involves connecting and conversing with people on a daily basis.
 Once you build the rapport and trust that is the foundation of any relationship, people will want to collaborate with you to get the project done on time and within budget.

-Manage your stakeholders
+6. Manage your stakeholders

-It is imperative to communicate with your stakeholders early on in the project…and often.
-This not only builds trust, but you may also gain valuable insights about how you can increase the likelihood of success for your project; however, remember to be flexible about your methods of communication.
+It is imperative to communicate with your stakeholders early on in the project and often.
+This not only builds trust but you may also gain valuable insights about how you can increase the likelihood of success for your project; however, remember to be flexible about your methods of communication.
 Some people are more at ease in person, some over email or on the phone, and others one-on-one or in big groups.
 You'll find that the more comfortable people feel, the more they will be willing to cooperate with you to get the job done.

-Learn how to problem-solve with confidence
+7. Learn how to problem-solve with confidence

 A problem may be the difference between your current state and your goal state, but it is also an opportunity for improvement.
 Be confident in your abilities to brainstorm and implement solutions.
 After all, a problem can be a real break, the stroke of luck, a chance to get out of the rut of the everyday and make yourself or some situation better.
 Note that problems need not arrive as a result of external factors or bad events.
 Any new awareness you have that allows you to see possibilities for improvement brings a "problem" for you to solve.

-Learn the necessary critical skills to do the job well
+8. Learn the necessary critical skills to do the job well

 Having a narrow technical focus is not enough to be a successful project manager; you also need to possess other critical skills such as communication (both written and verbal), negotiation and decision-making to help you do your job more effectively.
-Skills such as these are imperative, for example, when you cross organizational boundaries to obtain support or get decisions formed and implemented, but tapping into these skills may not come naturally to you.
+Skills such as these are imperative — for example, when you cross organizational boundaries to obtain support or get decisions formed and implemented — but tapping into these skills may not come naturally to you.
 Read books, take courses, listen to webinars/podcasts, and utilize the web to tap into blogs, articles, and whitepapers.
 As you do this, pick out something new each day to apply on the job and in your day-to-day activities.
 Before you know it, this process of continuous improvement will soon accumulate, and the skills you were previously lacking will become second nature.

-Formally "kick off" your projects
+9. Formally "kick off" your projects